SachaEpskamp/StatcheckTheGame/index.md

       - Beware though that trying to publish too soon is risky!
   - If you hold the *Fraudster* card, do not draw an *Open Science* card out by playing a *Behind the Pay-wall* card...
   - You can cycle two cards of the same type (e.g., two *Bayes Factor* or two *2.
 Statistic* cards) to draw a new card.
 Do this often!
+  - As in academia, it might be smarter to try and publish smaller papers rather than to put all your results in one big paper

 # Printing your own game